bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+'it()' is used for more specific tests inside of a 'describe()' that is used to break up your tests however you think best.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+Test driven development forces you to think through your apps design before you create it.
+I'm not a huge fan mainly because it is hard for me to visualize my app in this way.

 1. Mention three types of automated tests.

+unit tests, snapshot testing, component testing

 ## Project Set Up